Hilarioo/Hatchio/README.md

-# Node Hatchio Dev Change Log
+# Node Hatchio Dev Log

 i.
+Project Requirments
+ii.
 Change Log

-ii.
-Issues
+---

+## Place table w/ members/ etc stuff here

+---

+## Change Logs

+#### Urgent TODO

+- place back the credentials folder for the graders i think we had before

 #### Unresolved Issues

-- In milestone 04, i saw "best check for security practices" to show passwords being encrypted which we currently do not have, and i dont think we'll have enough time to do this
+- In milestone 04, i saw "best check for security practices" to show passwords being encrypted which we currently do not have, and i dont think we'll have enough time to do this before deadline // roland working on it

 #### Currently Working

-- Notifications for Employers & Students
+- Notifications for Employers & Students :: Aaron
+- Redeploying onto aws :: Aaron
+- PUT requests for users to edit their information :: Aaron

+#### Tuesday, April 19, 2021 :: Aaron

+- changes after jose's push , refresh only after inserts for student profile are succesful with response code 200
+- check condition for first time users

 #### Monday, April 18, 2021 :: Aaron